Are Chargers Allowed in Check In Baggage? A Simple USA Travel Guide

 Battery charging phone case Not allowed Allowed with limits Contains lithium battery

-I keep all battery-based chargers in my backpack and put simple cables and wall plugs in a tech pouch.
-This makes airport checks much less stressful.
+Keep all battery-based chargers in carry-on and place simple cables and wall plugs in a tech pouch.
+This makes packing checks faster and clearer.

 Why Power Banks Are Treated Differently